gbif/motherpom/README.md

     <main.basedir>${project.parent.parent.basedir}</main.basedir>
   </properties>
 ```
 and so on.
-This property helps to get files with an import order configuration and a license header.
+These properties help to get files with an import order configuration and a license header.

-- extraSurefireArgs allows to pass parameters to surefire-maven-plugin (required for unit test code coverage).

-- extraFailsafeArgs allows to pass parameters to failsafe-maven-plugin (required for integration test code coverage).

 ## Configure project to use motherpom